lucy-arukwe/pki-portfolio-lucy-arukwe/labs/week-01/keypair-generation.md

 Why must the private key remain secret in a PKI system?

 Focus on how identity is tied to possession of the private key.

+The private key must be kept secret since it verifies the identity of the key owner.
+Anyone with the private key can generate valid signatures and decrypt protected data.
+If the private key is exposed, anyone can pretend to be the owner.
+This would break the PKI system trust model.